 The Flash Book is the perfect resource for anyone who wants to improve their photography skills quickly and easily.
 Scott Kelby, one of the world’s most respected photographers, created a book that delivers exactly what you need to know about flash photography.

 Each page covers a single topic, so you can find what you’re looking for fast, and Scott’s casual style makes it easy to understand and apply his techniques.

 The Digital Photography Book by Scott Kelby is the world’s best-selling book on digital photography.
 It began a series of similar books to follow that teach photography concepts and techniques in a simple and easy-to-understand method.

 Scott’s premise is to avoid a lot of the technical jargon and explain how to do various photography techniques as if he were explaining it to a friend.

-This is an updated book, since the original was a bit dated.
+This is an updated book since the original was a bit dated.
 The big thing here is that the information is evergreen.
-You can apply these concepts with any camera system and find compatible accessories.
+You can apply these concepts to any camera system and find compatible accessories.

 The Digital Photography Book is the completely updated version of the #1 best-selling digital photography book of all time, written by Scott Kelby.
 It’s packed with over 200 of the most closely guarded photographic “tricks of the trade,” so you can start taking dramatically better-looking, sharper, more colorful, and more professional-looking photos every time you pick up your camera.